-The two boards I review in this article represent the best 2 affordable paddle boards that are not inflatable boards.
+The boards I review in this article represent the best affordable paddle boards that are traditional, rigid style paddle boards.

 For our purposes, I’m defining an inexpensive paddle board as one under $600.
-Many specialty shops that focus only on paddle boards or water sports don’t even offer any SUPs for sale for under $700.
+Many specialty shops that sell paddle boards don’t even offer any SUPs for sale for under $700.

 That’s what I’m here for.
-I’ve scoured Amazon for the best paddle boards under $600 and have pinpointed two high-quality, affordable paddle boards.
-I’ll compare these cheap SUPs and give you a bottom line analysis on both so you can make the best decision.
+I’ve scoured Amazon for the best paddle boards under $700 and have pinpointed three high-quality, affordable paddle boards.
+I’ll compare these cheap SUPs and give you a bottom line analysis on each so you can make the best decision.